nojronatron/nojronatron.github.io/code401-files/class-notes-week1.md

 Ask the interviewer if they have any questions about what you've done so far and whether anything could be reviewed.
 If you want to use a built-in method *you'd better know how it works*!

+## Tuesday Discussion Topics and Streams of Thoughts

+### Review Pluralize Lab

+Do not have to use '.Equals()' when comparing non-objects.
+Do not overload a single method => DRY and single-responsibility.
+Public: Accessible everywhere within the current Project.
+Private: Limited access within a subset of the current Project (more on this later).

+### Practice Whiteboard Interview

+Experience and Exposure are going to help you getting through these problems.
+This problem was "Given an array, return an array with the middle index removed."
+Good question to ask: "Should the array be edited in-place or can I return a new array?"
+Another good question: "Do you have sample input I can use?"
+Another question regarding arrays: "If working with an odd-length array, should there be any special handling?"
+What do I know about arrays?
+They have a length; They are of a set size.
+Visual: Should reflect the algorith including input and result or output of the algorithm.
+Recursion: A separate iterating process than Looping.
+When thinking through the Algorithm:

+- Do NOT think about code specifically.
+- Consider more about the step-by-steps required to meet the Problem Domain statement and visual.

+When Pseudo-coding:

+- High-level, code-looking statements, but worry less about specific code and instead consider how the statements solve the problem.
+- Use declarations perhaps in CAPS with terms like DECLARE, DEFINE, ITERATE, RETURN, etc.

+Solve the problem first *then* write the code.

 ## Aliasing For Automation

 Aliasing: `alias ls='ls -la'` causes `ls` to always run `ls -la`.